spacetelescope/STScI-STIPS/docs/installation.rst

 * `esutil`: Used for retrieving data from sqlite databases in the form of numpy arrays.
 * `montage_wrapper`: STIPS uses montage to generate mosaics.
-It is only imported if STIPS is asked to generate a multi-detector image.
+It is only imported if STIPS is asked to generate a multi-detector montage image.
 * `numpy`: STIPS uses numpy extensively for almost everything that it does.
 * `photutils`: STIPS uses photutils to determine the flux inside the half-light radius in generated Sersic profiles.